warunatrivet/uwazi_test/Support.md

-Our main support channel is on [GitHub](http://github.com/huridocs/uwazi/issues).
+Our main support channel is on **[GitHub](http://github.com/huridocs/uwazi/issues)**.
 You’ll receive quicker responses and get direct access to the development team.

-In order to use [GitHub](http://github.com/huridocs/uwazi/issues), you will need to:
+In order to use GitHub, you will need to:

 - [Create an account](https://github.com/join) & login.
 Its free :)
 - Go to [GitHub](http://github.com/huridocs/uwazi/issues) and add a new one.